By: Chandler Presson By: Chandler Presson | January 23, 2025 | Lifestyle, Feature, Guides,

 1 Center St., Newark, NJ / 888.466.5722 / Website

-Sara D. Roosevelt Park will be cleansed of any unfriendly ghosts on January 22nd with the lighting of hundreds of thousands of firecrackers.
+Sara D. Roosevelt Park will be cleansed of any unfriendly ghosts on January 29 with the lighting of hundreds of thousands of firecrackers.
 Expect to also find lion dances and decorations giveaways, food booths and craft vendors.

-A time as exciting as the Year of the Rabbit deserves a celebration, so whether you choose to enjoy a good meal, attend a parade or just spend time with family and friends, we wish you a very happy Lunar New Year!
+A time as exciting as the Year of the Snake deserves a celebration, so whether you choose to enjoy a good meal, attend a parade or just spend time with family and friends, we wish you a very happy Lunar New Year!